brianpetro/smart-connect/README.md

 	</a>
 </p>

 Smart Connect runs on your computer.
 It opens a private, inspectable path that GPTs can use to call Smart Actions.
 You approve the actions and you can read the logs.
+[Learn how MCP servers connect](https://smartconnections.app/connect-mcp/).

+- First action in under 3 minutes with a log you can read
 - Local first by default
 - No bulk upload of your vault or files
 - Approve once then chat normally
+- Works with any MCP server through the Official service import
 - Readable logs for every call

 ## Technical flow